juliangav/www.julian.is/site/content/articles/2018-08-28-serverside-split-testing.md

 I have two major issues with this:

 1. The entire library of third-party JS is supposed to load before the changes of your test take place, which causes page elements to “blink” and jump around while the rest of the test loads.
 You can always block the page from displaying before the respective client-side JS snippet is loaded to avoid the blink, but this adds 2 to 3 seconds of load time to your page.
 I’ve seen cases where website traffic has tanked due to the misuse of this — so don’t do it.
-2. The original version of the page will always load.
+2. The original version of the page and its respective assets will always load.
 That’s right, if you’re testing removing images from a blog post, these images will always load on the variation where you’ve removed them (given the scenario that you’re removing and not adding them).

 Here’s what happens when I set up a client-side test to remove all images from one of my articles: